jdbean/guided-module-one-final-project-nyc-web-031218/README.md

 ## Notable Dependencies

 CLI Agenda Manager makes use of the `colorize` Gem for painting terminal text in ANSI color-set colors and the `highline` Gem for building menus and dialogues.
+We also implemented menus using the `tty-prompt` gem.

 ## A Note on Password Security

 Although user passwords are never printed to the screen in the program they are currently stored in a database in plaintext.

+## Contributions

+This project is not being actively maintained and is not accepting contributions at this time.